Saad Khan: Career

-The Nograj web series has been written and directed by Khan in association with Danish Sait and executed by FirstAction Studios.
-The primary producer is Sameer Nair, the CEO of Applause Entertainment and the content publisher of shows such as Scam, Criminal Justice (Indian TV series), Hostages (Indian TV series) and Maaz Khan of FirstAction Studios.
+The Nograj web series is written and directed by Khan in association with Danish Sait, and executed by FirstAction Studios.
+The primary producer is Sameer Nair, the CEO of Applause Entertainment and the content publisher of shows such as Scam, Criminal Justice, and Hostages, and Maaz Khan of FirstAction Studios.
 The show released on Voot in 2022 to rave reviews.

-Khan's venture with Danish Sait – FirstAction, under which the movie Humble Politician Nograj was created has recently given significant stakes to Mumbai-based Rainshine Entertainment in a strategic move.
+Khan's venture with Danish Sait – FirstAction, gave significant stakes to Mumbai-based Rainshine Entertainment in a strategic move.

 Khan has also conducted numerous acting workshops and mentored many artists.
-Some of his students include famous comics such as Sumukhi Suresh, Kenny Sebastian, and actors Samyukta Hornad, Ria Nalavade, Medha Rana, Fahmaan Khan, Ayn Zoya and many more.
-Khan has written and created the web series Ankahi Ansuni, a thriller about a Sub Inspector caught in the web of myths and superstitions as he tries to solve strange crimes in a small north Indian town.
-It was released 15 July 2021 on Disney+ Hotstar.
+His students include comics such as Sumukhi Suresh and Kenny Sebastian; and actors Samyukta Hornad, Ria Nalavade, Medha Rana, Fahmaan Khan, and Ayn Zoya.

+Khan wrote and created the web series Ankahi Ansuni, a thriller about a sub-inspector caught in a web of myths and superstitions as he tries to solve strange crimes in a small north Indian town.
+It was released on 15 July 2021 on Disney+ Hotstar.
 Also featured on the same OTT platform is Chattis Aur Maina, a story about a dancer girl (a Nachaniya) and what happens when she falls in love with a decent man who has a heart of gold and the soul of a poet, conceptualized by Khan and Saishree D.

-Khan's upcoming film Sangeet is a romantic comedy-drama written and directed by Saad Khan himself and produced by Chandru Manoharan of Lahari Music and Nikhil Kumarswamy.
+Khan's upcoming film Sangeet is a romantic comedy-drama, written and directed by himself, and produced by Chandru Manoharan of Lahari Music and Nikhil Kumarswamy.
 It will mark FirstAction's foray into full-length features and theatrical releases in the Telugu industry.

 Web series

 Humble Politician Nograj

-Saad had his debut OTT release with Humble Politician Nograj Season 1 produced by Applause Entertainment in association with FirstAction Studios and it premiered on Voot Select in January 2022.
-Written and directed by Saad, the series begins with a moving tribute to the Kannada actor Puneeth Rajkumar (Appu) who died in 2021.
-It is a sequel to the 2018 film Humble Politician Nograj, in which Puneeth had played a cameo.
+Khan had his debut OTT release with Humble Politician Nograj, produced by Applause Entertainment in association with FirstAction Studios.
+It premiered on Voot Select in January 2022.
+Written and directed by Khan, the series begins with a tribute to the Kannada actor Puneeth Rajkumar (Appu), who died in 2021.
+It is a sequel to the 2018 film Humble Politician Nograj, in which Rajkumar had played a cameo.

-The first season has total 10 episodes and each episode with the running time duration of 30 minutes.
-The Show deals with the horse-trading after a fractured mandate and the desire to hold on to power.
+The first season has 10 episodes, each with a duration of 30 minutes.
+The show deals with a fractured mandate and the desire to hold on to power.

-Subha J Rao of Firstpost stated "The show, produced by Sameer Nair, Maaz Khan, Danish Sait and Saad Khan, is deeply irreverent, and it is refreshing to see no one being spared.
+Subha J Rao of Firstpost stated, "The show, produced by Sameer Nair, Maaz Khan, Danish Sait and Saad Khan, is deeply irreverent, and it is refreshing to see no one being spared.
 We should all learn to laugh and lighten up a bit.
-When Nograj can, can’t we?"
+When Nograj can, can't we?"

-A critic for Cinema Express said "Nograj is back and chutzpah is intact!."
+A critic for Cinema Express said, "Nograj is back and chutzpah is intact!"